-Dr. Raj Aroskar, Accounting & Finance
+Dr. Raj Aroskar, Department Chair, Accounting & Finance

 Be open to new people and ideas.
 Ask questions and listen to a variety of viewpoints before forming judgments.
 Having an open mind will help you gain a more complete picture of the people you meet and the world you live in.

-Faith Bogstad, Dean's Office
+Faith Bogstad, Dean's Assistant, COB Dean's Office

 Don’t be afraid to ask a question – from anyone!
 Whether it’s directions or information - we can at least direct you to who you need to speak to!

-Dr. Kranti Dugar, Management & Marketing
+Dr. Kranti Dugar, Assistant Professor, Management & Marketing

-Emily Elsner Twesme, Business Communication
+Emily Elsner Twesme, Lecturer, Business Communication

 Do somethings that scares you – take a healthy risk!
 NOW is the time in your life to try new things.

-Dale Fenton, Academic Advising
+Dale Fenton, Academic Advisor

 Ask questions early and often.
 Smart and effective students seek out information and ask for help when needed.

-Jessica Franson, iDocs
+Jessica Franson, Distance Learning Coordinator, iDocs

 Take time to dive down “internet rabbit holes” during their academic career.
 Learn to investigate beyond what you encounter in your textbooks and course materials.
 Ask questions, consider new perspectives, read articles, engage with experts on social media, watch videos.
 Remember to exercise caution when validating reputable sources of information.
 Starting these habits now will extend your learning experience well after receiving your diploma.